 The StarWire product line also consists of a scaleable network control system consisting of a computer workstation and network server similar to the StarWire subscriber terminals, which together essentially function as a "switchboard in the sky."
 This system performs real-time circuit assignment, system-wide resource management, and extensive network management.
 The system can assign network resources in three ways: (1) on demand, (2) by reservation one time or periodically, and (3) permanently.
 The network control systems are Windows NT-based, giving users a graphically rich interface to make the system easy to learn and simple to use.
 The configuration implements two control channels: inbound for satellite resource requests and outbound for resource assignment.
 The StarWire network control system is significantly less expensive than large installations required by conventional VSAT systems.
-The network control system works to further enhance the optimization of the network with comprehensive monitoring of peak loading, utilization percentages, blocking statistics, network-wide status, terminal configurations, and diagnostics.
+The network with comprehensive monitoring of peak loading, utilization percentages, blocking statistics, network-wide status, terminal configurations, and diagnostics.